Hunting Safety: Tips for being a Safe Hunter

 Practice & Accuracy: Shooting accurately is not only the key to being a successful hunter, it’s also one of the most important aspects to being a safe hunter.
 If you cannot routinely hit your targets while out at the range, you have no business hunting anything.
 You are putting yourself and everyone in the field at risk.

 Target Identification: If you’re not 100% sure of what you are shooting at, DO NOT TAKE THE SHOT.
-Anything you shoot at needs to be identified and 100% in your field of view before ever taking a shot.
+Anything you shoot at needs to be identified, and needs to be 100% in your field of view before ever taking a shot.

 Safely Carrying your Firearm While in the Field: